 Duration: 12 Lessons (2h 13m)

-This Domestika course covers everything you need to learn about leather working without sewing corners and elaborate assembling to explore leather from a minimalistic perspective.
+This Domestika course covers everything you need to know about approaching leather from a more minimalistic perspective, without sewing corners and elaborate assembling.

-Your teacher, Adolfo Navarro, will guide you through his experience with this material and demonstrate how to create beautiful items from simple designs.
-You’ll learn how to sketch your project, choose the right type of leather, round up supplies, and prep, cut, and assemble your piece without seams.
+Your teacher, Adolfo Navarro, will demonstrate how to create beautiful items from simple designs.
+You’ll learn how to sketch your project, choose the right type of leather, round up supplies, and prep, cut, and put together a seamless piece..

-Although this is a beginner course, having some experience with 2D drawing software is a plus since you’ll be using this tool to plan out your project.
-The course is also a refreshing suggestion for digital artists who want to explore artisan projects and experiment with applying designs to real-life objects.
+While this course is curated for starters, having some experience with 2D drawing software will be a plus as you work through your project.
+The class is also a great pick for digital artists wanting to explore more artisan projects.

 Handmade Leather: Learn Wet Molding Techniques

 Duration: 16 Lessons (2h 38m)